-There are so many attractions to see along the drive from Brisbane to Adelaide on the Newell Highway.
+There are so many attractions on the Newell Highway from Brisbane to Adelaide.
 Visiting the many regional towns along the highway, you’ll find museums, zoos, and so much more.

 If you are doing this drive, you might also want to check out the Silo Art that you can see.
-Read about where to find it in my blog Silo Art off the Newel Highway, Brisbane – Adelaide.
+Read about where to find it in my blog, Silo Art off the Newell Highway – Brisbane to Adelaide.

 This post contains affiliate links.
 If you use these links, I receive a small commission.
 It doesn’t cost you anything extra, and it helps me maintain this site.
 Thank you.